fuzaila/bukjou/README.md

 ### Bugs

+### Update [15/04/2021]
-###Update [15/04/2021] - User can now add reviews and these reviews are reflected in the backend as well.
+User can now add reviews and these reviews are reflected in the backend as well.
 But the response from the backend causes an error {header message error) which makes the frontend not respond with a postive message even if user review has been added.
 The user will have to manually reload the page to see the newly added review.

 #### Thank you for checking out my project.
 You can see a working video of the project here - https://drive.google.com/drive/folders/1qPXO6kk9UmNFKTV7W-TljRu5jqViJ1ex?usp=sharing
 #### For more information, or in case of any queries, mail me at ha.fuzaila@gmail.com